 Each month, the society has a guest speaker, who will talk about their specialised subject, followed by a "what's up" describing the sky that month and sometimes an additional 5-minute talk from a society member on something they have been doing recently.
 Free refreshments are available during the interval.
+During the year we will also be arranging observing evenings at appropriate times and places.

 Note: if you have something that you would like to talk about in the 5-minute slot, please contact a committee member.